-The U.S. National Committee for IUPAC is seeking outstanding U.S. scientists and engineers under the age of 45, with interests and expertise related to the working groups of IUPAC, to travel as Young Observers to Brazil.
-The USNC/IUPAC will provide travel fellowships of $2,500 to successful candidates, pending available funding.
-This Young Observer Program provides an excellent opportunity to become involved in the work of IUPAC, develop an international network of scientists and engineers, and represent your U.S. colleagues in the chemical sciences.
+The U.S. National Committee for IUPAC is seeking outstanding U.S. scientists and engineers under the age of 45, with interests and expertise related to the working groups of IUPAC, to travel as Young Observers to attend the IUPAC General Assembly and World Chemistry Congress.
+The Young Observer Program provides an excellent opportunity to become involved in the work of IUPAC, develop an international network of collaborators in science and engineering, and represent U.S. colleagues in the chemical sciences.

 Successful candidates must:

-- Have a strong interest in collaborative work with scientists in laboratories outside of the United States.
+Have a strong interest in collaborative work with scientists in laboratories outside of the United States.

-- Have an interest in continuing activities through the IUPAC organization.
+Have an interest in continuing activities through the IUPAC organization.

 Selected Young Observer Fellowship awardees will be expected to:

-- Attend an Orientation Session and Welcome Reception for U.S. and international Young Observers.
+Attend an Orientation Session and Welcome Reception for U.S. and international Young Observers.

-- Attend business meetings of IUPAC Divisions or Standing Committee Division business meetings.
+Attend business meetings of IUPAC Divisions or Standing Committee Division business meetings.
 The USNC/IUPAC will assist you in making the necessary connections to observe the Division and/or Committee business meeting(s) in which you are interested.

-- Attend an informal welcome dinner for the U.S. delegation and U.S. Young Observers.
+Attend an informal welcome dinner for the U.S. delegation and U.S. Young Observers.

 You will be invited to attend other events and meetings during the Congress.

 The IUPAC Congress is the scientific program of the meeting.
-Information on the topical sessions and instructions on submitting an abstract are available online at http://www.iupac2017.org.
+Information on the topical sessions and instructions on submitting an abstract are available online at http://www.iupac2019.org.

-2017 Young Observer Application
+2019 Young Observer Application

 Please complete the online application including brief answers (250 words or less) to the questions listed below (questions 4 and 5 are optional).
-You may want to draft your answers before beginning to complete the form as it can not be saved or edited once submitted.
+You may want to draft your answers before beginning to complete the form as it cannot be saved or edited once submitted.

-- How would participation as a Young Observer at the IUPAC General Assembly further your professional development?
+How would participation as a Young Observer at the IUPAC General Assembly further your professional development?

-- In which IUPAC Divisions, Committees or projects would you like to participate?
+In which IUPAC Divisions, Committees or projects would you like to participate?
 Briefly indicate why.
 If you have ideas on how you could stay involved in IUPAC after the General Assembly and Congress, please indicate so.
 (Please see above for links to more information on IUPAC Divisions, Committees, and projects.)

-- Have you recently been involved with any international collaborative activities?
+Have you recently been involved with any international collaborative activities?
 Describe briefly.
 If not, describe your interest in international collaboration.

-- Have you submitted (or do you plan to submit) an abstract for presentation at the IUPAC Congress.
+Have you submitted (or do you plan to submit) an abstract for presentation at the IUPAC Congress.
 If so, to which session?
 Attach abstract if available.
 (Although submitting an abstract is not required, it may strengthen an application.)

 If you are a former YO applying for a second experience, please describe how you have remained involved in IUPAC since your YO experience.

 A curriculum vitae (two-page maximum) must be attached to the online application form for it to be considered complete.
 The following information should be included: undergraduate and graduate degrees, institutions, and years; post-graduate academic experience (location and years); work experience (last five years or longer if relevant); and research accomplishments from the last five years (list publications with references as appropriate)